ppseprus/how-much-do-my-cryptocurrencies-value/README.md

 ## Disclaimer

-This is only a snipet, nothing more.
+This is only a snippet, nothing more.
 I was too lazy doing something else...